 - Problem identification and report preparation.

-- Assigning the report to software engineer to the defect to verify that it is genuine.
+- Assigning the report to the software engineer defect to verify that it is genuine.

-- Defect Analysis using modeling, documentations, finding and testing candidate flaws, etc.
+- Defect Analysis using modeling, documentation, finding and testing candidate flaws, etc.

 - Defect Resolution by making required changes to the system.